brandoninorbit/BloomCruxNoMigration/docs/csv-import.md

 Sequencing: Does Steps exist with a pipe list?

 Compare/Contrast: Do I have ItemA, ItemB, and Points using feature::a::b?
+Did I include an optional Prompt/Context if needed to ground the comparison?

 Fill: For 2+ blanks, does the prompt have [[n]] and Answer1..n?